abpframework/abp/docs/en/Community-Articles/2022-01-10-How-to-test-Blazor-components-in-ABP/POST.md

-# How to test Blazor components in ABP
+# How to Test Blazor Components in ABP

 ## Source Code

 You can find the source of the example solution used in this article [here](https://github.com/abpframework/abp-samples/tree/master/BlazorPageUniTest).

-In this article I will use [bUnit](https://github.com/bUnit-dev/bUnit) for a simple test of the Blazor component.
+In this article, I will use [bUnit](https://github.com/bUnit-dev/bUnit) for a simple test of a Blazor component.

 ## Getting Started

-Use ABP CLI to create a blazor app
+Use the ABP CLI to create a blazor app

 `abp new BookStore -t app -u blazor`

-Then add `BookStore.Blazor.Tests` xunit test project to the solution, and add [bUnit](https://github.com/bUnit-dev/bUnit) package and `ProjectReference` and to the test project.
+Then add the `BookStore.Blazor.Tests` xunit test project to the solution, and add [bUnit](https://github.com/bUnit-dev/bUnit) package and `ProjectReference` to the test project.

 The contents of `BookStore.Blazor.Tests.csproj`
 ```xml